Baerche/wasserspiel/README.md

 An empty harmless world is boring.
 Building mobs was too difficult.
 And my dog always looks so worried when he hears the sounds of death in games.
 Moreover, this is a building game.
 And why do you build?
 Right, because otherwise you will get soaking wet.
 And then I had an idea :-)
 ** Eine leere harmlose Welt ist langweilig.
 Mobs bauen war mir zu schwierig.
 Und mein Hund schaut immer so besorgt wenn er das die Sterbetöne in Spielen hört.
 Ausserdem, dies ist ein Bauspiel.
 Und warum baut man?
 Richtig, weil sonst wird man pitschnass.
 Und dann hatte ich eine Idee :-)*

-If you set mine test water in the air, it might somehow falls down?
+If you set mine test water in the air, it might somehow fall down?
 Indeed, it did, after some persuasion.
 After I had it nicely tuned for finite liquid came version 4.10 and it no longer had it.
 Oh well.
 ** Wenn man Minetest-wasser in die Luft setzt, fällt es vielleicht irgendwie runter?
 Tat es dann auch, nach etwas überreden.
 Nachdem ich es schön für endliche Flüssigkeit abgestimmt hatte, kam version 4.10, und die hatte es nicht mehr.
 Na gut.*

 Meanwhile, watergame can do the following: ** Mittlerweile kann Wasserspiel folgendes:*